nmoschkin/KuCoin.NET/README.md

 New projects targeting Desktop, Console .NET MAUI, or Blazor should use the .NET 6.0+ library.
 Older projects targeting the .NET Framework or Xamarin, or Mono projects should use the .NET Standard 2.0 library.

-The example projects are built on .NET 6.
+There are two solutions, one that contains projects that reference the .NET 6 library, and the other that contains projects that reference the .NET Standard 2.0 library.

-There are two solutions, one that contains projects that use the .NET 6 library, and the other that contains projects that use the .NET Standard 2.0 library.
+ * _Note: Even though the projects in the .NET Standard solution reference the .NET Standard KuCoin.NET library, they are still native apps built in .NET 6._

 ## Creating Credentials